-2 Have a counter fraud, Cardiff Council has an overarching Counter-Fraud and Corruption Strategy, underpinned by a policy bribery and corruption strategy that is submitted marriewant which has been approved by Cabinet. to the centre The strategy: to the centre Provides details of national counter-fraud landscape, with details of trends and intelligence.
+2 Have a counter fraud, bribery and corruption framework which has been approved by Cabinet. strategy that is submitted The strategy: to the centre The strategy.
+Provides details of national counter-fraud landscape, with details of trends and intelligence.
 Includes details of the red flags and conditions for fraud and the principal means of assessing the risk of fraud and its detection.
 Is based on the maturity and response the organisation is seeking over a three-year period, following which a strategy update is planned.
 The corporate risk register contains a target risk level and timescale.
 Contains a counter-fraud Response Plan and Action Plan.
 Contains clear objectives and a combined foreword from the Leader and the Chief Executive.
-Contains dear objectives and a combined foreword from the Educar and the Orner Executive.
-3. Have a fraud, bribery and Fraud, Bribery and Corruption is contained on the Corporate Risk Register, and is reviewed by the ∾Tudalen corruption risk Senior Management Team and Governance and Audit Committee quarterly prior to reporting to င္ဗ assessment that e is submitted to the centre Each Directorate contributed to a risk assessment of their respective fraud and corruption risks as 117 part of each CIPFA Fraud and Corruption Tracker exercise.
-7 All right registers are required to contain all particent rights including the right of froud bribary and All risk registers are required to contain all pertinent risks, including the risk of fraud, bribery and corruption in accordance with the Council's Risk Management Strategy and Policy.
+3 Have a fraud, bribery and Fraud, Bribery and Corruption is contained on the Corporate Risk Register, and is reviewed by the ∾Page corruption risk Senior Management Team and Governance and Audit Committee quarterly prior to reporting to ge assessment that Cabinet. is submitted to the centre Each Directorate contributed to a rick appearment of their respective froud and corruption ricks as 17 Each Directorate contributed to a risk assessment of their respective fraud and corruption risks as part of each CIPFA Fraud and Corruption Tracker exercise.
+All risk registers are required to contain all pertinent risks, including the risk of fraud, bribery and corruption in accordance with the Council's Risk Management Strategy and Policy.
 Any actions resulting from risk assessments at a corporate level of fraud and corruption are included within the corporate risk register, which is owned by the SMT, and is regularly reported to the Governance and Audit Committee and Cabinet.
-Solitarios and read Solitimes and Sabilion Directors respond to an assurance statement twice a year in respect of fraud, bribery and corruption as part of the Senior Management Assurance Statement (SMAS) process.
+Directors respond to an assurance statement twice a year in respect of fraud, bribery and corruption as part of the Senior Management Assurance Statement (SMAS) process. ·